-E. Basis and Derivation for Monitoring Requirements for DSN 001A:
+E. Basis and Derivation for Monitoring Requirements:

-The Permit Summary Table within this fact sheet contains a summary of data for all the CSO outfall.
-The proposed requirements and other pertinent information regarding the draft permit are described below:
+The Permit Summary Table within this fact sheet contains a summary of data for all CSO outfalls.
+The proposed requirements and other pertinent information regarding the draft permit are described below, where monitoring requirements for Duration of Discharge is included for all outfalls, and Precipitation and Solids/Floatables is only for DSN 001A: